kumbulanit/t-sql/tech company/untitled/module 2/Module2_Exercises.md

 ### 2.1 Set Operations (6 points each)

 **Question 2.1.1**: TechCorp's executive team wants to identify high-investment departments for strategic planning.
 Using set operations, create a report that shows:
-- All TechCorp departments that either have a budget > $500,000 OR have employees with average salary > $75,000
+- All TechCorp departments that either have a budget > $500,000 OR have employees with average BaseSalary > $75,000
 - Use UNION to combine these two investment criteria
 - Show department name, location, and the reason (high budget or high salaries) why it was included
 - This helps TechCorp understand where they're making significant investments in talent and operations